RasaHQ/rasa-demo/data/nlu/nlu.md

 - you will know it from the single red rose it carries between its teeth
 - you're a woman
 - ı am learning python
+- CALL THE POLICE
+- I want to speak binary with you

 ## intent:pipeline_recommendation
 - I don’t know which pipeline to use